google/loaner/docs/gngsetup_part1.md

     GnG requires the Directory API to manage devices in your G Suite Domain.
 To access the Directory API you need to enable the Admin SDK API.

+1.  **Optional:** Follow these instructions (Step 2) again to create Google Cloup App Engine projects for DEV and QA instances.
+It's useful to have separate development and QA apps for testing.
+For steps 2.2 and 2.4, use the same accounts that you set up for Prod.

 ## Step 3: Set up a G Suite role account

 In order to give the GnG app domain privileges, you must set up a G Suite role